 We often field questions from people asking how to divorce in Oregon.

-Filing for divorce sounds like a harrowing, dramatic undertaking.
-And it usually gets complicated.
-Ending a marriage usually becomes a long, intricate process.
+Filing for divorce sounds like a harrowing, dramatic undertaking, and it usually gets complicated.
+Ending a marriage often becomes a long, intricate process.

 There are hearings, mediation, meetings with attorneys, arbitration, custody disputes, division of property, and more.
-And then you have the divorce forms to contend with.
+Then you have the divorce forms to contend with.

 With that in mind, here’s an overview of the process and a look at the divorce forms you may encounter.